 Hedge your bets

-It’s no wonder that there’s not a big take rate when it comes to the Roth 401(k).
+No wonder the Roth 401(k) is not popular.
 It comes down to assumptions, speculations, and predictions.
 Luckily, deciding between a Roth and a traditional 401(k) contribution is not an either-or choice.
 Both probably will be appropriate in different measures throughout your retirement saving career.

-If you’re young and just starting your career, begin saving for retirement in a Roth 401(k).
+If you’re young and just starting your career, save for retirement in a Roth 401(k).
 Every year you get a raise, try to bump up your 401(k) contributions.
-If your income increases are pushing you into a higher tax bracket, make those increases in contributions to the traditional 401(k) to get some tax benefit.
+If your income raises push you into a higher tax bracket, increase contributions to the traditional 401(k) for some tax benefit.

 For those in mid or late careers, it’ll take some tinkering.
 You might be 50% traditional 401(k) and 50% Roth 401(k), or 75%/25%, 90%/10% or anywhere in between.
 There is no one formula for everyone, and each individual’s formula will change every so often.